 At the age of 21, I sliced, diced, whisked and juiced my way around the world on a Thomas J. Watson Fellowship, learning how diet can promote health and prevent disease.
 From a holistic healthcare center in Bristol, England, to an ashram in Trivandrum, India, to a raw foods retreat in Lagos, Portugal, I discovered I was most myself when I donned an apron and made my way to the heartbeat of the establishment - the kitchen.
 It was there that I found kinship through preparing and sharing beautiful fresh food.

 Since then, I graduated from the Natural Gourmet Institute for Health & Culinary Arts, assisted chef/author Didi Emmons’ with her cookbook Entertaining for a Veggie Planet, earned my chops at the James Beard House, taught farm-to-table cooking classes, kitchen hopped again in Italy, Greece and France, cooked in restaurants, received a master's degree in social work and became enchanted with cooking unexpectedly divine fare outdoors on rock climbing trips.
 Twice I attended Eat Retreat, an invite-only workshop dedicated to good food and innovative thinking for leaders in the food community, and I participated in Dr. Joel Fuhrman's Health Immersion, where I studied food addiction and the Nutritarian lifestyle.
 As healthy cooking coach at Whole Foods Market, I taught customers and co-workers how to cook from scratch and earned my nickname “Lentil Lauren.”
-I continue to teach cooking to private clients and graduate students at the National University of Natural Medicine, develop recipes and content for businesses including barre3, and I am a 2017 Artist in Residence at Caldera.
+I continue to teach cooking to private clients and graduate students at the National University of Natural Medicine, develop recipes and content for businesses including barre3, and I was a 2017 Artist in Residence at Caldera.